Organic certification: National variations

 In some countries, organic standards are formulated and overseen by the government.
 The United States, the European Union, Canada and Japan have comprehensive organic legislation, and the term "organic" may be used only by certified producers.
 Being able to put the word "organic" on a food product is a valuable marketing advantage in today's consumer market, but does not guarantee the product is legitimately organic.
 Certification is intended to protect consumers from misuse of the term, and make buying organics easy.
 However, the organic labeling made possible by certification itself usually requires explanation.
 In countries without organic laws, government guidelines may or may not exist, while certification is handled by non-profit organizations and private companies.

 Internationally, equivalency negotiations are underway, and some agreements are already in place, to harmonize certification between countries, facilitating international trade.
 There are also international certification bodies, including members of the International Federation of Organic Agriculture Movements (IFOAM) working on harmonization efforts.
 Where formal agreements do not exist between countries, organic product for export is often certified by agencies from the importing countries, who may establish permanent foreign offices for this purpose.
 In 2011 IFOAM introduced a new program—the IFOAM Family of Standards—that attempts to simplify harmonization.
 The vision is to establish the use of one single global reference (the COROS) to access the quality of standards rather than focusing on bilateral agreements.

 The Certcost was a research project that conducted research and prepared reports about the certification of organic food.
-The project was supported by the European Commission and was active from 2008-2011.
+The project was supported by the European Commission and was active from 2008 to 2011.
 The website will be available until 2016.

 North America

 United States

-In the United States, "organic" is a labeling term for food or agricultural products ("food, feed or fiber") that have been produced according to USDA organic regulations, which define standards that "integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity."
+In the United States, "organic" is a labeling term for food or agricultural products ("food, feed or fiber") that have been produced according to USDA organic regulations, which define standards that "integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity".
 USDA standards recognize four types of organic production: